Home - The Best Propane Grills in 2023

 Of course, those blue backlit knobs and a clear window in the hood are big talking points.
 But many people don’t know how to handle this much heat.
 That leads to gripes about gas efficiency.

-However, due to the features versus the price, this one has been recognized as being among the best-value propane gas grills.
+However, due to the features versus the price, this one has been recognized as being among the top-value propane gas grills.

 9. Weber Genesis II E-410 4-Burner Liquid Propane Grill